Communicable Disease Prevention

 A communicable disease is one that is caused by viruses, bacteria, parasites or fungi and are easily spread from one person to another through a variety of ways that include: contact with blood and bodily fluids; breathing in an airborne virus; or by being bitten by an insect.

-Some of the most common communicable diseases among college students are:
+Some of the most common communicable diseases among college students are listed below.
+Click the accordions for more information and local resources.

 Handwashing is one of the best ways to prevent diseases caused by a variety of viruses - it works for the flu, a cold, e-coli, norovirus, rotavirus or even coronavirus.